heathermkrause/University-Sunburst/README.md

 ## Running in development mode

-If you want to start a compoenent in development mode, simply do
+If you want to start a component in development mode, simply do

 ```
 npm start